Stocks rally on strong earnings, oil gains

-NEW YORK (Reuters) - Global equities rose on Wednesday, lifted by strong results from Alphabet Inc and upbeat earnings in Europe, while oil prices advanced more than 2% to their highest levels in nearly a year on a growth outlook bolstered by stimulus hopes.
+NEW YORK (Reuters) - Global equities rose on Wednesday, lifted by strong results from Alphabet Inc and upbeat earnings in Europe, while oil prices advanced almost 2% to their highest in nearly a year after data showed U.S. crude stockpiles fell to their lowest since March.

-Silver regained some ground following a sharp retreat from a near eight-year peak that was scaled with the help of a social media-inspired buying frenzy.
-Silver rose 1.01% to $26.88 on bets for a pick-up in industrial demand.
+Silver rebounded after retreating from a near eight-year peak reached with the help of a social media-inspired buying frenzy.
+Silver rose 0.56% to $26.76 an ounce on hopes further government stimulus would help boost industrial demand.

-The retail investors’ push-back on the shorting by hedge funds of GameStop and other stocks has caused soul-searching as investors reposition portfolios, said Tim Ghriskey, chief investment strategist at Inverness Counsel in New York.
+The retail investors’ push-back on the shorting by hedge funds of GameStop and other stocks has caused investors to reposition their portfolios, said Tim Ghriskey, chief investment strategist at Inverness Counsel in New York.

-“We are in earnings season and that means volatility in individual securities, both on the positive side and negative side,” Ghriskey said.
-“Sometimes that surprises people.”
+“There was a lot of selling last week and then a lot of buying since then,” Ghriskey said.
+“We are in earnings season and that means volatility in individual securities, both on the positive side and negative side,” he said.

+U.S. Treasury Secretary Janet Yellen has called a meeting of officials that could clamp tougher regulation on hedge funds, small investors and stockbrokers.

 MSCI’s benchmark for global equity markets rose 0.5% to 664.3, while Europe’s broad FTSEurofirst 300 index closed up 0.31% at 1,567.25.

-Alphabet, parent of Google, rose 11.12% to $100.01following its strong quarterly results and helped push the communication services index to an all-time high.
+Alphabet, parent of Google, rose 9.80% to $98.82following strong quarterly results from lockdowns that drove advertisers online and helped push the communication services index to an all-time high.

 In Europe, Daimler was the top boost to the pan-European STOXX 600 index after unveiling plans to spin-off its trucks business, rising 8.9%.